 The origin of the lake is well known, attributed to the intrusion of a vast volcanic crater, but the source of its powerful energetic impact remains a mystery.

 Widely celebrated by indigenous people, the lake shores host many different traditional ceremonies, rooted in Mayan Cosmology, one of them being New Year’s celebrations.

-One can discover numerous sacred places that remain or visit a sinful saint of Maximon, a fascinating mixture of Mayan and Catholic religion.
+One can discover numerous sacred places that remain or visit a sinful saint of Maximon, a fascinating mixture of the Mayan and Catholic religions.
 Taking its place in the town of Santiago, the saint accepts everyone who is brave enough to find him in the labyrinth of narrow city streets.

 Sacred Sites of South America

 Lake Titicaca straddles the border of Peru and Bolivia at an altitude of 3,800 meters (12,500 feet).
 It is not only the world’s highest lake but also one of the oldest, thought to be over 1 million years old.